 We definitely make informed adjustments with the massage, and we don’t massage directly over a tumor site, but cancer is no longer considered an absolute contraindication for massages.

 Q: How can massage help people with cancer?

 I can help my clients in several ways.
 Massage research suggests that massage can reduce anxiety, help with nausea, deal directly with pain, help with fatigue, and improve a client’s depression.
 These symptoms are considered “the big 5” with cancer treatment.

 And also, I can help my clients to sleep better; sleep is often disrupted when you are in treatment.
 And another thing is to provide my clients with safe, non-clinical touch.
 That’s huge when you are in the midst of treatment.

 Do you have more questions about Oncology Massage Therapy?
-Please contact me and I’ll be glad to help.
+Check out these links below, or contact me and I’ll be glad to help.